 5. Your Insurance Premium Depends On It

 Your credit history is important to insurance companies because they want to be sure you will pay on time.
 Consumers with lower credit scores are statistically more likely to file claims against the company and have a smaller income and savings.

 If you have bad credit, you will have a harder time being approved and you may end up paying higher rates for auto, homeowners, and renters insurance.

 6. It Can Help You Get Hired For A Job

 Many employers (especially those in the financial, security, and high-risk businesses) check credit scores to screen potential employees in regards to reliability and responsibility.
-Although these practices are outlawed in a few states like Connecticut and Illinois, 1 in 7 applicants is turned away from a job because of poor credit.
+Although these practices are outlawed in a few states like Connecticut and Illinois, 1 in 7 applicants are turned away from a job because of poor credit.

 The higher your credit score, the easier it will be to take out personal loans, auto loans, or a mortgage.
 Although there are personal loans available if you have bad credit, a good credit score allows you to qualify for much lower interest rates on a loan.

-8. Your Interest Rate Is Much Lower On Loans
+8. Your Will Receive Lower Interest Rates On Loans

 A low credit score results in higher rates for any kind of loan you take out and you may find it difficult to be approved by lenders.
 Even if you are approved, you may find yourself dealing with restrictive terms.

 As a general rule, be wary of applying for too many credit lines and making multiple inquiries since this can damage your score.
 (However, with some credit score models, multiple inquiries in a single time frame only count as one inquiry.)

 9. You Will Qualify For Better Credit Cards

 The types of credit cards you qualify for are highly dependent on your credit score and the issuer.
 Credit cards that have rewards generally require a higher credit score, but entry level cards and secured credit cards (which require a deposit) are available for customers with bad credit.

 10. Your Relationships Are Impacted By Your Credit Score